-PadMapper - useful iPhone app that uses craiglist apartment listing to show you rental prices in the location you are at.
+PadMapper - uses craiglist apartment listing to show you rental prices in the location you are at.
 Great when you want to know how expensive would it be to live here, no matter if you are in Hong Kong, Jerusalem or Soho (all recent usages)

-Have a look yourself, this is an iPhone business apps professional review
+Have a look yourself, this is a business professional review

 Never without your prayer book, bible, sundown times or the list of kosher restaurants nearby.